-KIN-2787 displayed higher human plasma protein binding free fraction and improved pH-dependent solubility as compared to LXH254 and belvarafenib in internal head-to-head comparisons.
+Exarafenib displayed higher human plasma protein binding free fraction and improved pH-dependent solubility as compared to naporafenib and belvarafenib in internal head-to-head comparisons.

-Tumor regressions in internal head-to-head preclinical studies for KIN-2787
+Tumor regressions in internal head-to-head preclinical studies for exarafenib

-Daily dosing of KIN-2787 was well tolerated in athymic nude mice bearing A375 (BRAF Class I alteration), BxPC-3 (BRAF Class II alteration) or WM3629 (BRAF Class III alteration) human tumor cell xenografts in doses up to 60 mg/kg/day.
-As shown in the figure below, all three tumor models demonstrated tumor growth inhibition, as measured by mean tumor volume, at a dose of 60 mg/kg/day.
-For comparison, we treated cohorts of tumorbearing animals with 200 mg/kg/day of LXH254 leading to similar inhibitory activity to 60 mg/kg of KIN-2787.
-This 200 mg/kg/day dose of LXH254 represents more than a four-fold increased free drug exposure relative to the highest clinical dose (600 mg BID).
+Daily dosing of exarafenib was well tolerated in athymic nude mice bearing A375 (BRAF Class I mutation), BxPC-3 (BRAF Class II mutation) or WM3629 (BRAF Class III mutation) human tumor cell xenografts in doses up to 60 mg/kg/day.
+As shown in Figure 12, all three tumor models demonstrated tumor growth inhibition, as measured by mean tumor volume, at a dose of 60 mg/kg/day.
+For comparison, we treated cohorts of tumor-bearing animals with 200 mg/kg/day of naporafenib leading to similar inhibitory activity to 60 mg/kg of exarafenib.
+This 200 mg/kg/day dose of naporafenib represents more than a four-fold increased free drug exposure relative to the highest clinical dose (600 mg BID).

-Anti-tumor activity in BRAF Class I (left), Class II (middle), and Class III (right) driven cancer models in response to KIN-2787.
+Figure 12: Anti-Tumor Activity in BRAF Class I (Left), Class II (Middle), and Class III (Right) Driven Cancer Models in Response to Exarafenib

 Tumor growth inhibition of A375 BRAFV600E melanoma (BRAF Class I), BxPC-3 indel ANVTAP pancreatic cancer (Class II), and WM3629 BRAFD594G/NRASG12D melanoma (Class III) xenografts in athymic nude mice.
-KIN-2787 or LXH254 or vehicle control dosing was initiated when tumors reached >200 mm3 after tumor inoculation and was performed by oral administration once a day.
+Exarafenib or naporafenib or vehicle control dosing was initiated when tumors reached > 200 mm3 after tumor inoculation and was performed by oral administration once a day.
 Groups consisted of n=9 mice and represent the average of tumor measurements +/- standard error of the mean (SEM).
-The 60mg/kg dose of KIN-2787 reflects the freebase formulation.
+The 60mg/kg dose of exarafenib reflects the freebase formulation.

-PD Studies and Pathway Rebound
+PD Studies and Paradoxical Activation

-In these studies, we measured phosphorylated ERK (pERK) as a sensitive marker of MAPK signaling in human WM3629 cancer cell line xenografts (BRAF Class III alteration) that were recovered from tumor-bearing mice after they had received a single dose of KIN-2787.
+In these studies, we measured phosphorylated ERK (pERK) as a sensitive marker of MAPK signaling in human WM3629 cancer cell line xenografts (BRAF Class III mutation) that were recovered from tumor-bearing mice after they had received a single dose of exarafenib.
 As depicted in the figure below, a single 60 mg/kg dose demonstrated inhibition of ERK phosphorylation within 1 hour of treatment which was maintained through 7 hours post-treatment, while ERK phosphorylation partially recovered by 24 hours and returned to pre-treatment levels (100% of the control or baseline value) by 48 hours after treatment.
-Treatment with a single dose of LXH254 at 200 mg/kg led to pathway rebound of ERK phosphorylation to levels above 400% at 48 hours post-treatment, as depicted by the area shaded in red above 100% in the figure on the left below.
-In contrast, as depicted in the figure on the right below, KIN-2787 did not demonstrate significant pathway rebound in these studies in BRAF Class III mutant tumors.
+Treatment with a single dose of naporafenib at 200 mg/kg led to paradoxical activation of ERK phosphorylation to levels above 400% at 48 hours post-treatment, as depicted by the area shaded in red above 100% in the figure on the left below.
+In contrast, as depicted in the figure on the right below, exarafenib did not demonstrate significant paradoxical activation in these studies in BRAF Class III mutant tumors.

-Inhibition of RAF kinase activity in WM3629 BRAF Class III mutant tumors in vivo.
+Figure 13: Inhibition of RAF Kinase Activity in WM3629 BRAF Class III Mutant Tumors In Vivo

-Inhibition of MAPK pathway signaling after treatment with LXH254 at 200 mg/kg (left) or KIN-2787 at 60 mg/kg (right) in WM3629 BRAFD594G/NRASG12D melanoma xenografis (BRAF Class III model) in athymic nude mice.
+Inhibition of MAPK pathway signaling after treatment with naporafenib at 200 mg/kg (left) or exarafenib at 60 mg/kg (right) in WM3629 BRAFD594G/NRASG12D melanoma xenografts (BRAF Class III model) in athymic nude mice.
 All dosing performed by oral administration with n=3 tumors / time point.
 Tumors were measured for phosphorylated ERK (pERK) and represented as the average +/- SEM.
-C = control pERK levels from untreated tumors that serve as the reference for drug-treated tumor samples.
+C= control pERK levels from untreated tumors that serve as the reference for drug-treated tumor samples.

-KIN-2787 is designed to and has demonstrated the ability in preclinical studies to:
+Exarafenib is designed to and has demonstrated the ability in preclinical studies to: